To Schedule An Appointment OR To Book Your Concussion Testing Procedures;

 As athletes return to sport we run ALL athletes through physical exertion testing specific to their sport.

-We have partnered with Anytime Fitness Paris for all our exertion testing procedures.
-Their facility is connected to our main rehab facility Cobblestone Medicine and Rehab Centre.
+Full 7500 sqr ft gym facility used for all our exertion testing procedures.
+The facility is connected to our main rehab facility Cobblestone Medicine and Rehab Centre.

 Some of our amazing athletes performing parts of their Cobblestone exertion testing program!